 I want to help developers put less effort into Magento development, as believe that they should be focused on business and not worry about code duplication.
-This is the reason I’m here.
+TThis is why I’m here.

 My name is Bohdan Harniuk!
 I live in Khmelnytskyi, Ukraine.
 I’ve worked as a software engineer for more than 3 years.
 I decided to contribute to the Magento 2 PhpStorm Plugin project because I really wanted to develop something useful for other developers (and myself) to make their everyday work a little bit more comfortable and pleasant.

 Hi!
 My name is Eduard Chitoraga from the Republic of Moldova.
 I’m a proud Atwix developer that found pleasure in contributing.

 Why have I chosen to contribute to the plugin?
 That’s a quite good question because I was trying each new repository, looking for new challenges.
 And fortunately, I jumped into the PhpStorm plugin and found a big area for growth.
 It was a bit challenging because of the new technology, but it was worth it.

 This is the place that allows making your work much easier, by giving you the freedom of choosing which Magento processes you want to facilitate.

 Hi!
 My name is Alexander Shkurko.
 I live in Kyiv, Ukraine.
 I work in Atwix as a Technical Lead.
 My area of responsibilities is in team management, projects technical expertise, and communication with the business owners along with the project managers.